stevana/stateful-pbt-with-fakes/README.md

-# Stateful property-based testing in 150 LOC
+# Getting the most out of property-based testing

 Property-based testing is a rare example of academic research that has made it to the mainstream in less than 30 years.